BIH-DMBS/CLUES/docs/dataCatalog.md

     - Config: `EOC_WSF3D.json`
     - [More info](https://geoservice.dlr.de/web/datasets/wsf_3d)

->> need to fix: At atmosphere: height 1000, width 1000 what is the spatial resolutiom?

 ### Copernicus Global Digital Elevation model (DEM)
 - Description: Digital surface model (DSM) based on TanDEM-X mission that represents the surface of the Earth including buildings, infrastructure and vegetation.
 - Resolution: 30m×30m and 90m×90m, static for years 2011 - 2015